daniilvinn/daniilvinn.github.io/_posts/2024-05-04-my_blog_post.md

 Considering that I deal with non-byte-aligned data, I can't just load some value from bit stream and expect it to have sign.
 To solve this, I used a trick called "bit extend", which expands sign bit, effectively restoring sign of the value.

 ### Per-meshlet bitrate
+So far, I had uniform bitrate for each vertex in every meshlet across all LODs, which worked well.
+However, this quantization system is designed for use in pair with per-meshlet LODs.
+Using Epic Games' Nanite implementation, each consecutive LOD will have spatially bigger and bigger meshlets, which increases bitrate for all previous LODs, effectively eliminating the entire point of encoding in meshlet-space.

+To solve this,